Skip to main content

 Run the local dev runtime

-helix run dev
+helix start dev

 The default enterprise-dev storage mode is in-memory.
 Stopping or restarting an in-memory instance wipes all local data.